Amazon is a behemoth. So much so that sales on Amazon accounted for a staggering 49% of all ecommerce sales recently.

 Three to five years ago, you could have started with almost anything on Amazon really killed it.
 Now it’s really tough.
 Just like you said, there are Amazon terms and conditions that you don’t know.
 They’re always changing.

 There’s also a lot of competition.
-If you’re not offering great products, you’re going to get hit with customer complaints and reviews.
-If you’re not getting enough reviews, you’re never going to get served up because of the pure competition.
-If people have thousands of reviews, you’re never going to be able to catch up to someone like that.
+You will get hit with customer complaints and reviews if you’re not offering great products.
+If you’re not getting enough reviews, you’ll never get served up because of the pure competition.
+If people have thousands of reviews, you’ll never be able to catch up to someone like that.
 It’s not going to be worth it for you.

 But at the same time, the conversion rates are great on Amazon.
 They take care of shipping if you do Amazon FBA.
 It’s just you do need to know what you’re doing and how to get that initial jumpstart when it comes to Amazon.
-Otherwise, you’re just going to kind of do one to two sales a day, and it’s not going to be worth it for you in the long run.
+Otherwise, you’re just going to do one to two sales a day, and it won’t be worth it for you in the long run.

 3. You alluded to the fact that it’s hard to get found on Amazon.
 How do you market products within Amazon?
 And how do you optimize for visibility so people see your products?

 Amazon’s very different than a traditional Shopify web store, for example, where you can place Facebook pixels.
 There, you can track everything from click to conversion and really optimize and scale it up.

 Your visibility into Amazon is pretty limited.
 You can’t place pixels.
 If you send Facebook traffic, you’re not going to be able to see if someone purchased something.
 It does make it pretty challenging.
 But there are a couple of things you can do.